22 for 22: Inside the US cross country ski team’s fall training camp

 After the 4 p.m. workout in the rain, Jortberg, Goble, and Rudd hurry to prepare the evening feast for the ravenous bunch.
 Jortberg is the mother in the kitchen, ensuring meal prep tasks are assigned at the beginning of the day and carried out when it counts.
 The table is largely quiet at the beginning of the meal as food gets shoveled down.
 Once the calories are replaced, conversation commences.

-Later, Steamboat-raised University of Vermont graduate Finn O’Connell elicits the largest explosion of laughter when he makes a competition-related juicy statement, which silences the table and directs all eyes to his, and then proceeds to engulf a carb-laden original concoction – a slab of the forgotten remnants from the enchilada meal which avoided his mouth during the first go around, piled high on a massive double decker wheat-based plate of bread.
+Later, Steamboat-raised University of Vermont graduate Finn O’Connell elicits the largest explosion of laughter when he makes a competition-related juicy statement, which silences the table and directs all eyes to his, and then proceeds to engulf a carb-laden original concoction: a slab of the forgotten remnants from the enchilada meal that avoided his mouth during the first go around, piled high on a massive double decker wheat-based plate of bread.
 Every person at the table hangs in silence, processes the creation they are witnessing being devoured, then chorally erupts in laughter.
-But, for athletes burning 5500 calories a day, the helping, plus an evening snack an hour later (a mound of cereal, granola, yogurt, berries, and peanut butter Matt Stonie might not finish) are totally normal.
+But, for athletes burning 5,500 calories per day, the helping, plus an evening snack an hour later — a mound of cereal, granola, yogurt, berries and peanut butter Matt Stonie might not finish — are totally normal.

-As most of the team returns to the kitchen bar for their late night energy replacement, a habit Newell – widely traveled and well-read in all things Nordic culture-related – informs me is part of a longstanding tradition in the Norwegian ski lore, I feel comforted by the cultural validation for my own return trips to the fridge for more almond milk and Cheerios during the never ending blocks of 22-hour training weeks.
+As most of the team returns to the kitchen bar for their late night energy replacement, a habit that Newell, widely traveled and well-read in all things Nordic culture-related, informs me is part of a longstanding tradition in the Norwegian ski lore, I feel comforted by the cultural validation for my own return trips to the fridge for more almond milk and Cheerios during the never-ending blocks of 22-hour training weeks.

 Watching the athletes prepare for another cycle of eat, sleep, train, repeat, I’m reminded that in the grind of an athletic pursuit of excellence, the definition of success and the journey towards it, is what it’s all about.
 It’s the silence of a road, waiting to be skied.
 The rising of the sun, inviting you to attack the next day, the next goal, the next dream.